Guides

 The following suggestions may help, whether you decide to drink less or quit drinking altogether

-If you decide to stop completely:
+If you decide to stop completely

-• Don’t keep any alcohol at home.
+• Don’t keep alcohol at home.

 • Remind yourself regularly about why you are giving up alcohol and the benefits it will bring.

-• Try to keep your mind off alcohol, by involving yourself in other things, particularly at times when you usually have a drink.
+• Try to keep your mind off alcohol by involving yourself in other things, particularly at times when you usually have a drink.

-If you decide to cut down:
+If you decide to cut down

 • Monitor how much alcohol you drink.
 Be honest, even if the total seems unreasonable.
 Once you know where you are starting from it will be easier to measure or monitor improvements.